viamrobotics/docs/docs/services/motion/_index.md

 You need to configure frames for your robot's components with the [Frame System](../frame-system/).
 This defines the spatial context within which the Motion Service operates.

-The Motion Service itself is enabled by default, so you do not need to do any extra configuration in the [Viam app](https://app.viam.com/) to enable it.
+The Motion Service itself is enabled on the robot by default, so you do not need to do any extra configuration in the [Viam app](https://app.viam.com/) to enable it.

+{{% alert title="Note" color="note" %}}

+Because the Motion Service is enabled by default, you don't give it a `"name"` while configuring it.
+Use the name `"builtin"` to access the built-in Motion Service in your code with methods like `FromRobot()` that require a `ResourceName`.

+{{% /alert %}}

 ## API